Overview and Policies of the Psychology Program

 Click here for the CGU Faculty/Staff Directory.

-The School of Behavioral and Organizational Sciences at Claremont Graduate University encompasses the Ph.D. and M.A. degree programs in psychology in the areas of Applied Social Psychology, Organizational Behavior, Applied Cognitive Psychology, Applied Developmental Psychology, Health Behavior Research, Industrial/Organizational Psychology, Positive Developmental Psychology, Positive Organizational Psychology, and Evaluation Science, and the M.S. program in Human Resources Design.
+The Division of Behavioral and Organizational Sciences at Claremont Graduate University encompasses the Ph.D. and M.A. degree programs in psychology in the areas of Applied Social Psychology, Organizational Behavior, Applied Cognitive Psychology, Health Behavior Research, Industrial/Organizational Psychology, Positive Developmental Psychology, Positive Organizational Psychology, and Evaluation Science, and the M.S. program in Human Resources Design.

 You are well aware that success in graduate school requires a high level of academic performance.
 The best preparation for the challenges, and possibly the anxiety, raised by this circumstance is a firm understanding of what is expected of you and how you will be evaluated as a graduate student.
 In this section, therefore, we will try to provide you with a straightforward account of the assumptions implicit in the department's relations with graduate students, what is expected of students in the program, and the procedures employed by the department to monitor students' academic performance.